mahoney1/test/setup_newmodel.md

     `npm install`

-6. Now we're ready to start up our chaincode, by access the CLI container, using the following commands:
+6. Now we're ready to start up our chaincode, by accessing the CLI container, and directory where the smart contract is located, using the following commands:

     ```
        docker exec -it cli bash

+       cd /opt/gopath/src/github.com/mycontract

        CORE_CHAINCODE_ID_NAME="mycontract:v0" node updatevalues.js --peer.address grpc://localhost:7052